Well, second best day.

 A domain name extension, otherwise known as domain ending or top-level domain (TLD), is simply the ‘.com’, ‘.net’, ‘.org’, ‘.gov’, etc. part in a domain name.

-The most common TLD is ‘.com’, which is short for commercial, though there is now a wide variety of newer TLDs, ranging from ‘.academy’ to ‘.coffee’ to ‘.photography’.
+The most common TLD is ‘.com’, which is short for commercial.
+However, there is now a wide variety of newer TLDs, ranging from ‘.academy’ to ‘.coffee’ to ‘.photography’.
 There are even funky ones like ‘.cool’, ‘.vodka’, ‘.pizza’, and ‘.sexy’!

-But while these new TLDs allow your website to become more distinctive and communicative of its purpose and identity, it’s still best to stick with the tried-and-true options.
+But while these new TLDs allow you to express your creativity, and allow your blog to stand out and better communicate its purpose and identity, it’s still best to stick with the tried-and-true options.

 Plus, they’re cheaper – the new domain name extensions cost a lot more!

-Remember, apart from the first one, which you cannot circumvent in any way, the rest of the aforementioned are only guidelines.
+Alright, so remember, apart from the first one, which you cannot circumvent in any way, the rest of the above tips are just those – tips.
 You don’t have to follow them, but it really helps a lot if you do.

 Remember, too, that while the right domain name is important, you don’t want to spend too much time coming up with the perfect domain name.